hanshika-773/Mean-and-Variance/README.md

+# Date:
-#  Mean and variance of a discrete  distribution
+#  Experiment: 1 -  Mean and variance of a discrete  distribution

 # Aim :